Farratto/WalkThisWay/README.md

 | SPEED: halved | halves all speeds (after inc/dec); stackable |
 | SPEED: doubled | doubles all speeds (after inc/dec); stackable |

-Supports RAW encumbered (both standard and variant) and exhaustion rules. \
+Supports RAW encumbered (both standard and variant), exhaustion, and Dash rules. \
 Coming soon: reduces speed when wearing armor the character is not strong enough to wear.

 The extension updates all the speeds on the speed field in the combat tracker.
 Character sheets still show base speed.
 There is an optional window that shows all the speeds for a character and all the effects affecting their speed.You can have the window open automatically on your turn through an option setting.
 Or you can open the window at any time by double-clicking the speed field on a character sheet or the combat tracker.